-Your HVAC website can be used to either generate a few extra jobs a month, or be another bill to pay at the end of the month.
-Of course every HVACS dream is to have a few extra jobs a month without needing to do much extra work, because after all you’re a contractor not a web technician or SEO expert.
+Your HVAC website can be used to either generate a few extra jobs a month or be another bill to pay at the end of the month.
+Of course, every HVACS’s dream is to have a few extra jobs a month without needing to do much extra work because, after all, you’re a contractor, not a web technician or SEO expert.
 Just like a good property owner knows the basics of heating and cooling, you should understand the basics of SEO and know enough to be able to take control of your marketing.
-Start paying more attention to your site and you’ll see that you can earn a few extra jobs a month.
+Start paying more attention to your site, and you’ll see that you can earn a few extra jobs a month.

 #2 Start by researching your competitors and their keywords